 - Car drivers turning left into oncoming motorcycle

-- Car divers pulling out into path of motorcycle
+- Car drivers pulling out into path of motorcycle

 Some motorcycle accidents are caused by risky driving on the part of the motorcyclist.
 Some of these are: